isx45128227/MongoVsPostgres/documentacio.md

 Here we are creating an output in _json_ format with all information about users and their followers.

-That's fine if we only want to see the output, but we need it to create our full database _json_ files.
+That's fine if we only want to see the output, but we have to create a full database _json_ files.

 As said before, MongoDB's organization is different from Postgres, so we are going to create **two** different collections for MongoDB called **users** and **tweets**.